GrokImageCompression/grok/INSTALL.md

 ## Install from Source

 Grok uses [cmake](www.cmake.org) to configure builds across multiple platforms.
-It requires version 3.16 and higher.
+It requires version 3.16 or higher.

 ### Compilers

 Supported compilers:

-1. g++ 10 and higher
+1. g++ : version 10 or higher
-1. clang 12 and higher
+1. clang : version 12 or higher
-1. MSVC 2019 and higher (mingw compiler not supported)
+1. MSVC : 2019 or higher
 1. Binaryen for WebAssembly

 #### g++